madepass/coredem_ub_behavioral_analysis_pipeline/README.md

 *Direct questions regarding mat2csv to michael.depass@ub.edu*

-### Experimental Design at UB
-*Direct any questions regarding the general experimental design to ignasi.cos@ub.edu*

 ### Example Output
 Example decisions plotted for Horizons 0 and 1 of the Consequential task:
 | Horizon 1                           |                           Horizon 2 |